 According to Word of God, the inspiration for Prototype came about due to Hulk's "weaponize" ability; that is, the ability to turn vehicles and such into improvised weapons, rather than limiting the player to "pick up and throw."
 Reportedly, during testing, somebody posed the question "What If? you could weaponize the player?"

-Demon Sword: Spiritual successor to The Legend of Kage.
+Taito's Demon Sword is the spiritual sequel to The Legend of Kage, both being Wuxia-influenced platformers with a high-jumping ninja protagonist.
 Irem's Ninja Spirit, although made by completely different developers, was also a spiritual successor (pardon the pun).

 Krazy Rain is a spiritual sequel to the massively-multipler online Rhythm GameO2Jam.

 RayStorm: spiritual successor to RayForce.
 RayCrisis is the official prequel to RayForce.

 Border Down: Successor to Metal Black, a Shoot 'em Up by Taito.
 Hiroyuki Maruyama, the president of G.rev, started the company and did subcontracting work for Treasure and Taito to generate revenue just to make this game.
 Why?
 He just really liked Metal Black.

 Razing Storm is the spiritual sequel to Crisis Zone, the Gaiden Game to Time Crisis.
 Like Crisis Zone, you use a machine gun instead of Time Crisis's handguns (though for bigger targets, you (automatically) switch to stronger weapons), and instead of hiding behind objects, you take cover behind a heavy-duty shield.
 Razing Storm has since been renamed Time Crisis: Razing Storm for its PS3 release.